Hit-and-Run Lawsuit Loans

 • Up to 5 years in prison

-If the suspect flees the scene and the injured party perished, the suspect will be charged with a first degree felony:
+If the suspect flees the scene and the injured party dies, the suspect will be charged with a first-degree felony:

 • Revoked license for at least three years